 Liberty Global bills itself as the world's largest international TV and broadband company, with operations in 10 European countries.
 Berkshire's investment in the Class A shares dates to the fourth quarter of 2013.
 It picked up the Class C shares, which have no voting power, in the first quarter of 2014.

 Between the Class A and Class C shares, Berkshire Hathaway owns a 3.7% stake in Liberty Global, according to data from S&P Global Market Intelligence.
-And the holding company is Liberty's eighth-largest shareholder.
+And the holding company is Liberty's fifth-largest shareholder.

 Shares held: 137,915,729